matomo-org/developer-documentation/docs/migrate-matomo-3-to-4.md

 This migration guide covers explains how to do some migrations to make a plugin compatible with Matomo 4.
 A list of all changes in Matomo 4 can be found in the [Changelog](/changelog).

+## Create a new branch

+We recommend you create a new branch for your plugin that supports Matomo 4.
+For example `4.x-dev`.
+This way you will be able to make changes to your plugin for Matomo 3 and Matomo 4 and release independent versions for each of them.
+You can still publish updates to your plugin that supports Matomo 3 once you have published an update for a version that supports Matomo 4.

 ## Adjust the required Matomo version

 For your plugin to be executed in Matomo 4 you first need to show it is compatible with Matomo 4 in your `plugin.json` file: